- Practice Areas

 - Case Results

 If your child or loved one has an intellectual disability and has suffered abuse, neglect, bullying or violence, you may have the right to file a lawsuit in pursuit of financial compensation in Kansas.
-With assistance from the attorneys at DRZ Law, you could hold an institution accountable for failing to protect your vulnerable loved one, such as a school or adult care home.
-Discuss your situation in detail with one of our experienced and knowledgeable trial attorneys when you request a free consultation.
+With assistance from the disability rights attorneys at DRZ Law, you could hold an institution accountable for failing to protect your vulnerable loved one, such as a school or adult care home.
+Discuss your situation and the complexities of disability rights in detail with one of our experienced and knowledgeable trial attorneys when you request a free consultation.

 According to the American Association on Intellectual and Developmental Disabilities, an intellectual disability is characterized by significant limitations in intellectual functioning and adaptive behavior that develop before the age of 22.
 A person with an intellectual disability may have limitations to his or her ability to learn, comprehend, problem-solve, reason, communicate and live independently.